IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-selection.md

 <!-- Angular -->

-To create a custom header selector template, within the `{ComponentTitle}`, declare an `<ng-template>` with `igxHeadSelector` directive.
+To create a custom header selector template, within the `{ComponentName}`, declare an `<ng-template>` with `igxHeadSelector` directive.
 From the template you can access the implicitly provided context variable, with properties that give you information about the header's state.

-The `SelectedCount` property shows you how many rows are currently selected while `totalCount` shows you how many rows there are in the `{ComponentTitle}` in total.
+The `SelectedCount` property shows you how many rows are currently selected while `totalCount` shows you how many rows there are in the `{ComponentName}` in total.

 ```html
 <ng-template igxHeadSelector let-headContext>